Sheaves of modules on atomic sites and discrete representations of topological groups: Discrete representations of topological groups

-by Theorem \ref{mm}.
-Combining these two isomorphisms, we obtain
+Moreover, $N_V$ is the minimal number such that the above equality holds by \cite[Theorem 3.2]{GL}.
+Combining these two equalities, we obtain the desired equality. \end{proof}

-The minimal number $N_V$ such that the above isomorphism holds is called the \textit{stable range} (see \cite{CEFN}), which can be computed as follows.
-Firstly, view $\phi V$ as an object in the category $\FI \Mod$, which has enough projective modules.
-Thus we have a projective presentation
+\begin{remark} The minimal number $N$ such that the above equality holds is called the \textit{stable range} of $\phi V$ in \cite{CEFN}.
+Thus the above proposition asserts that the stable range equals to the presentation degree. \end{remark}